-Later in calendar year 2023, AMATS will be accepting applications for another round of funding.
-Beginning soon the TAC-TIP Subcommittee will be reviewing our Funding Policy Guidelines for any changes that need to made beforehand.
-The subcommittee will also be developing an application for the new Carbon Reduction Program which currently has a balance of \$2.5 million with another \$1.3 million to be added when FY 2024 begins.
+Later in the calendar year 2023, AMATS will be accepting applications for another round of funding.
+CMAQ applications will most likely be at the end of July and the others at the end of October.
+The TAC-TIP subcommittee will be reviewing the AMATS Funding Policy Guidelines and developing an application for the new Carbon Reduction Program which currently has a balance of \$2.5 million with another \$1.3 million to be added when FY 2024 begins.